invertedtomato/feather2/README.md

 # InvertedTomato.Feather2
-The successor to InvertedTomato.Feather.
-It has a better interface and the ability to use a selection of codecs.
+The proposed successor to InvertedTomato.Feather, with a better interface, more flexibility and improved performance.

-Not yet ready for use.
-Coming soon!
+It's still under development and will be awhile yet.